-In the spirit of keeping it simple, one-strobe setups are many portrait photographer’s default when it comes to studio lighting.
-The best thing about these arrangements is how much they can teach us about the behaviour of light; because there is only one source, every little change is a reflection of that light alone, and it is truly amazing to see the way slight alterations in position, distance, and size can have such profound effects on your image as a whole.
+In the spirit of keeping it simple, one-strobe setups are many portrait photographers’ default when it comes to studio lighting.
+The best thing about these arrangements is how much they can teach us about the behavior of light; because there is only one source, every little change is a reflection of that light alone.
+It’s truly amazing to see the way slight alterations in position, distance, and size can have such profound effects on your image as a whole.
 In this video, veteran photographer Joe McNally discusses the nuances of single light source photography:

 McNally is talking specifically about his experience with the 74-inch Elinchrom Octa box, which is indeed a gorgeous piece of equipment.
 But if you don’t have an extra $1200 lying around, never fear; you can still take wonderful photographs that play with light all the same.
 You just need to be a little more creative.

 In the video, McNally describes the Octa’s biggest benefit as being indirect; rather than diffusing a straight-on flash, the strobe is turned backward and reflected through the interior first, then scattered through the silk screen.
 So essentially, the Octa is simply a huge umbrella paired with a softbox.

 With that in mind, we can attempt to recreate the effect ourselves (to a certain extent) on a smaller budget by using a large reflective silver umbrella with a diffusing screen in front of it.
 The quality of the light may not be as legendary as in the video, but the same concept is there; only keep in mind that the light’s intensity will fall off quite a bit using this method, and you’ll need a wider aperture or a higher ISO than you otherwise would.